Ruach/ruach.github.io/_posts/CCA/map-untrusted-for-dma-from-realm.md

         ret = RMI_SUCCESS;
 ```

-Note that the rec->set_ripas which was set while handling RSI call.
-Because the
+Note that the rec->set_ripas which was set while handling previous RSI call.
-ripas of realm page should not be changed freely as the request of the host, it
+Because the ripas of realm page should not be changed freely as the request of
+the host's request that could be potentially malicious, it compares the host
-compares the host provided parameter for RTT_SET_RIPAS RMI is same with the ones
+provided parameter for RTT_SET_RIPAS RMI is same with the ones that memorized
+in the previous RSI which indicates the intention of the Realm.
+The most important
-that memorized due to RSI.
-The most important part of this complicated procedure
-is ripas can only be changed for the memory range where the realm wants to
+part of this complicated procedure is ripas can only be changed for the memory
-changes its ripas.
-Therefore, it checks whether the request's ripas and its
+range where the realm wants to changes its ripas.
+Therefore, it checks whether the
-map_addr corresponds with the request.
-Also note that after handling the ripas
+request's ripas and it map_addr matches with the request of the Realm.
+Also note
-change, it updates the addr field of the set_ripas because the RMI is invoked
+that after handling the ripas change, it updates the addr field of the set_ripas
-per page, so there can be remaining RMI call to finish RSI.
-Now let's see how
+because the RMI is invoked per page, so there can be remaining RMI call to finish
-it actually change the ripas.
+RSI.
+Now let's see how it actually change the ripas.

 ```cpp
 static bool update_ripas(unsigned long *s2tte, unsigned long level,